-The following example is an imaginary scenario based on real-world data.
+The following example in imaginary, but based on real-world data.
 We are looking at how resource availability affects unicorns’ social patterns: specifically, we are looking at how unicorn herd size changes with food quantity.
 We surveyed unicorn herd sizes at seven localities over the course of twelve months.
 Food quantity was assessed monthly, so for each locality at each month we have one value of food availability (continuous predictor, let’s say grass cover).
 For each locality on each month, unicorn herds were re-surveyed over four consecutive days to account for both unicorn movement and possible sampling error.
 For each sampling day there are as many data points as there were unicorn herds.

 Data available here: